yxiaao/docs/docs/cdi/integration.md

 ### Prerequisite

-- a SSH public key has been exchanged
+- a SSH public key has been add to SFTP server
 - a SFTP user has been created

-### access info sample
+### access info example

 ```json
 {